jasonandersen/home/README.md

 # home-automation
-This is a hand-rolled home automation system.
+This is a hand-rolled microservices-based home system.
 It's in its infancy stages so don't get too excited about the available features just.
-Right now the only working service is the `ext-weather` service which will retrieve weather forecasts and conditions from external sources.
+This is primarily serving as a distributed system I can run at home to do things I want.
+Eventually, there will be some home automation stuff.
+I'm working on some simple health data import and analysis at the moment.
+It also has the ability to retrieve weather forecasts.

 ##Technology stack
 The primary technologies for this system is currently: